kenagt/GoogleMapsScraper/FollowUp.md

     Those are only hotels and differnt/missing/addidional data may appear/disappear on different types of scracping.
     Also important note is that css selector changes according to language that is used for google maps.
     So, solution to this is to use mix of Google Maps API and Selenium & ChromeDriver for scraping and fetching data form API.

+## LAST: About the code
+    My steps of programming include:
+    1. Make it work
+    2. Optimize it
+    3. Make it beautiful

+    I have done only step 1 :)